yizhangliu/android_env_for_windows/README.md

 I've modified some code to make it can run on the windows system.
-You can run:
+You can test it:

+    1.pull code to c:/android_env_for_windows
+    2.cd c:/android_env_for_windows
+    3.pip install -e .
-    python examples\run_random_agent_win32.py
+    4.python examples\run_random_agent_win32.py

 -----------------------------------------------------------------------------------------
 # AndroidEnv - The Android Learning Environment